essentialkaos/knf-spec/README.md

 #### Case sensitivity

-Section and property names are not case sensitive.
+Section and property names ARE NOT case sensitive.

+#### Comments

+Number sign (`#`) at the beginning of the line indicate a comment.
+Comment lines are ignored.

+#### Duplicate names

+Duplicate names of sections or properties within one section ARE NOT allowed.

 ### License